PruvoNet/squiss-ts/source/includes/_squiss.md

 The number of messages to delete at one time.
-Squiss will trigger a batch delete when this limit is reached, or when [deleteWaitMs](#squiss-class-constructor-options-delete-options-deletewaitms) milliseconds have passed since the first queued delete in the batch, whichever comes first.
+Squiss will trigger a batch delete when this limit is reached, or when [deleteWaitMs](#squiss-class-constructor-options-delete-options-deletewaitms) milliseconds have passed since the first queued delete, whichever comes first.
-Set to 1 to make all deletes immediate
+Set to 1 to make all deletes immediate.

  | |
 ---------- | -------  | -------